ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 ```
 OR Use hardware "Lock" your SD Card.

+## Recover Corrupted SD Card
+If you have accidentally corrupted or damaged your SD Card, follow this link to try restore back your SD Card [SD Card Recovery](SDCard%20Corruption.md)

 **🛠️ Advanced: Use separate SPI buses (recommended for stability)**
 ESP32 has two hardware SPI buses: VSPI (default) and HSPI.
 You can put the TFT on one and the SD card on the other.